ghga-de/milestones-docs/62-california-condor/technical_specification.md

 If DB version 5 is applied, but we later find that we should have stayed with version 4, then we need to move to version 6.
 Version 6 is not treated as some special 'undo' version increment; the migration logic merely happens to move the data to the same structure contained in version 4.
+However, in the case that we really just need to deploy an older service version, the migration code needs to be able to perform migrations from X to X - 1.
+The responsibility falls to the developer to ensure their forward migration code has a backward counterpart, which should also be tested.

 ### Migration Code Organization